 - Vendor's Background and Experience as provided in Section A.1 of the SOQ. - Vendor's References as provided in Section A.2.
 The review will include verification of references submitted, a review of the County's Contract Database and Contractor Alert Reporting Database, if applicable, reflecting past performance history on County or other contracts, and a review of terminated contracts. - If the vendor is a corporate entity, said entity's "active" status will be verified.
-For California corporations the "active" status will be verified via the California Secretary of State's website: http://BusinessSearch.sos.ca.gov. - A review to determine the magnitude of any pending litigation or judgments against the vendor as provided in Section A.3. - A subject matter expert will evaluate and make a recommendation based on the financial strength and capability of the company in the provision of required services throughout the term of any resultant MAWO, as well as evidence of the Company's capability to absorb all costs related to the provision of services for a minimum of sixty (60) days, during any resultant MAWO, as provided in Section A.4.

-Financial statements that do not demonstrate financial strength or meet the sixty (60) day requirement may result in a requirement that vendor provide a performance security prior to DPH making recommendations to the Board regarding the award of a contract or work order.
+For California corporations the "active" status will be verified via the California Secretary of State's website: http://BusinessSearch.sos.ca.gov. - A review to determine the magnitude of any pending litigation or judgments against the vendor as provided in Section A.3. - A subject matter expert will evaluate and make a recommendation based on the financial strength and capability of the company in the provision of required services throughout the term of any resultant MAWO, as well as evidence of the Company's capability to absorb all costs related to the provision of services for a minimum of sixty (60) days, during any resultant MAWO, as provided in Section A.4. - Financial statements that do not demonstrate financial strength or meet the sixty (60) day requirement may result in a requirement that vendor provide a performance security in the form of a certificate of deposit, bank line of credit, or security bond prior to DPH making recommendations to the Board regarding the award of a contract or work order.